148th Siege Battery, Royal Garrison Artillery: Messines

 On 17 May the battery reverted to 53rd HAG, now under IX Corps, and moved to new positions at Loker, south-west of Ypres, where Second Army was gathering artillery for the Battle of Messines.
 From 27 May Right half-battery of 148th Siege Bty began registering its guns on Bogaert Farm and Huns Farm near Wytschaete and on dugouts; Left half-battery joined in on 31 May against Box House.
 By 3 June the batteries were firing practice barrages and demonstrations to confuse the enemy.
-The bombardment continued until the assault went in on 7 June, following the explosion of huge mines.Becke, Pt 4, pp. 79–87.Edmonds, 1917, Vol II, pp. 41–2, 44–9, 54–5.Wolff, pp. 111–4, 117–9.
+The bombardment continued until the assault went in on 7 June, following the explosion of huge mines.
 The results of the limited attack were spectacular, with the whole Messines–Wytschaete Ridge being captured.
 In the IX Corps area, the 36th (Ulster) Division captured the wreckage of two woods and Bogaert Farm in between, finding that 'the ground about the strongpoints had been literally ploughed up by the bursts of the high-explosive shells during the bombardment; the barbed wire entanglements which had protected this are below the crest lay piled in twisted heaps, and everywhere was the wreckage of once solidly built dugouts and shelters'.

 Ypres

 The British artillery was repositioned after the battle, 148th Siege Bty pulling out on 10 June to join II Corps in the Dikkebus area with Fifth Army, where it joined 66th HAG on 17 June.
 On 22 June 356th Siege Battery joined II Corps.
 This battery had been raised at Harwich from a nucleus provided by details of the Essex & Suffolk RGA.
 It arrived with four new Mark II 9.2-inch howitzers, which it was ordered to hand over to 148th Siege Bty.
 356th Siege Bty was then split up to reinforce other batteries, including 76th Siege Bty, also formed by the Essex & Suffolk RGA.

 Fifth Army HQ had been brought to the Ypres Salient to carry out the planned Flanders offensive (the Third Battle of Ypres).
 Although the preliminary bombardment had begun on 12 June, the Germans had air superiority and better OPs, and the British artillery in the Salient received considerable CB fire.
 However, the British build-up continued and as time went by the guns began to get the upper hand, with the full artillery preparation beginning on 16 July.
 The delayed attack (the Battle of Pilckem Ridge) was launched on 31 July.
 II Corps had the hardest task, and it received the heaviest German retaliatory fire; its divisions made little progress through the shattered woods onto the plateau in front of them.
 Deadlocked, the corps was unable to continue towards its second and third objectives.
-Heavy rain in the evening halted any further moves.Becke, Pt 4, pp. 111–20.Edmonds, 1917, Vol II, pp. 106–8, 135–9, 150–6, 165–6.Wolff, pp. 148–9, 153, 157–60.
+Heavy rain in the evening halted any further moves.